Projective curves and weak second-order logic: Introduction

 Since the notion of finite set is not expressible in first-order logic, there are non-standard models $\mathcal K$ of $T_{\text{rec}}$ which are not of the form $(K, \Fin(K))$, and in which the predicate $\hn$ defines a non-standard model of Peano Arithmetic.
 It is important to study these models because the completeness of $T_{\text{rec}} \cup T_\N$ is obtained through a back and forth argument between saturated models with the same $\hn$.
 This uses a definable version of Hilbert's basis theorem for non-standard polynomials (Theorem \ref{thm:hilbert}) based on a proof of Dickson's lemma (Lemma \ref{lem:Dikson}) which can be carried out in Peano Arithmetic.
 We also use the existence of generic zeros for definable prime ideals of non-standard polynomials (Proposition \ref{prop:generic}).
 All this implies that the type over $\hn$ of any tuple of elements from a model of $T_{\text{rec}}$ is determined by a (possibly non-standard) polynomial ideal (Corollary \ref{cor:type ideal}).
 The development of abstract algebra for non-standard polynomials is a topic of independent interest, see for example the recent preprint \cite{MN}.
 Note however that the notion of non-standard polynomial in \cite{MN} is more restrictive than ours, since we are not assuming that $\hn$ is elementarily equivalent to $\N$.

-A non-standard model of $T_{\text{rec}}$ has the form $(K, \F(K))$ where $\F(K)$ is a {\em definable finite power set of $K$} (Definition \ref{defn:hyperfinite}) and $K$ is a field which satisfies a strengthening (depending on $\F(K)$) of the property of being algebraically closed, of infinite transcendence degree, and of characteristic zero (Definition \ref{defn:complete}).
-The elements of $\F(K)$ are codes for certain subsets of $K$ which we call {\em hyperfinite}.
+In a non-standard model $(K,\mathcal{F}(K))$ of $T_{\text{rec}}$, the sort $\mathcal{F}(K)$ is a \emph{definable finite power set} (Definition \ref{defn:hyperfinite}) of the field sort $K$, and its elements are codes for certain subsets of $K$, which we call \emph{hyperfinite}.
+These sets define a non-standard version of finiteness, which leads to non-standard versions of the notions of infinite transcendence degree, characteristic zero, and algebraic closedness, which are satisfied by the field sort $K$ (Definition \ref{defn:complete}).